Track and Field Competition

 Performances are eligible for Club Record status if they occur at Nowra Athletics Club Track and Field competition.
 If an athlete contests an event multiple times in one competition night, then only their first competition results will count for record-keeping practices.

-Field event records must be double-checked using a tape measure and be verified and signed by a Club official or a committee member before the measuring spike is removed.
+Field event measurements must be double-checked and be verified as a record and signed by a Club official or a committee member before the measuring spike is removed.

 For throw events, the weight of the implement will be checked to ensure the correct weight was used.